saliktariq/Database-access-using-PHP-MYSQL/tma/readme.txt

 SQL_QUERIES.PHP: This file contains variables containing the SQL queries used in the application.
 Any changes to the queries must be done here.

-UPDATE_LANGUAGE.PHP: This file updates the language setting in the config.inc.php file as per user choice.
+SET_LANGUAGE.PHP: This file updates the language preference of the app user and loads relevent locale file.

 Salik Tariq.
 Student ID: 12516369